iwanbk/rimcu/README.md

 **It is a work in progress, the API and the code can break any time**.

 It caches the Redis data in your server's RAM and sync it to Redis server when the data changed.
 So you don't need to always ask the Redis server to get your cache data.

+We categorize the cache based on the Redis data types mention in https://redis.io/docs/manual/data-types/.
+We need to do this because each type of cache will be stored differently.

 ## StringsCache